nextdotxyz/linux-for-humans/lessons/01-command-line/03-list-directories-ls-command.md

 $ ls
 $ ls /home/nt-user
 ```

-`ls` also shows you detailed information about the files and directories you are looking at.

 Commands have things called flags (or arguments or options, whatever you want to call it) to add more functionality.
 For example, not all files in a directory will be visible using the `ls` command.
 Filenames that start with **.** are hidden.
 However, you can view them by passing the `-a` flag to it (`a` for "all"):